A Lesson to Learn: Lucid Group Inc. (LCID)

 Citigroup gave a rating of “Buy” to LCID, setting the target price at $28 in the report published on September 09th of the current year.

-Volatility was left at 7.30%, however, over the last 30 days, the volatility rate increased by 7.80%, as shares surge +31.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.47% upper at present.
+Volatility was left at 7.12%, however, over the last 30 days, the volatility rate increased by 4.88%, as shares surge +16.56% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.51% lower at present.

 Stock Fundamentals for LCID